 "The whole art of teaching is only the art of awakening the natural curiosity of young minds for the purpose of satisfying it afterwards." -- Anotale France

 Curriculum Development: Dr. Qin is passionate to educate the students at all levels with an increased understanding and appreciation of materials science and nanoscale science and technology through student-focused curricula.
-Since 2015, Dr. Qin has been teaching a core course–MSE 2001, Principles and Applications of Engineering Materials–to a total of 386 non-MSE major engineering students from AE, BME, ChBE, ISYE, ECE, ME, and NE.
-Dr. Qin constantly refine the syllabus and lecture materials to make this core course attractive and exciting while enriching the students’ learning experience regardless of their majors.
+Since 2015, Dr. Qin has been teaching a core course–MSE 2001, Principles and Applications of Engineering Materials–to non-MSE major engineering students from AE, BME, ChBE, ISYE, ECE, ME, and NE.
+Dr. Qin constantly refines the syllabus and lecture materials to make this core course attractive and exciting while enriching the students’ learning experience regardless of their majors.
 She puts an emphasis on the structure-property relationship of materials in the context of atoms and chemical bonding by leveraging the student’s knowledge of introductory chemistry.
 She also introduces technology-driven applications of materials through a strong connection to the properties.
 This course has been well-received, serving as a powerful vehicle to encourage students to consider MSE as a major or minor for their undergraduate training.
 Part of the success should be credited to the students who shared their “liked” and “disliked” remarks through close interactions with Dr. Qin during the office hours, post-exam surveys, and COIS surveys.
 The feedback enables Dr. Qin to “learn” from her students, in particular, those who use very different languages in their own disciplines, to implement changes in her lectures for better engaging students in the classroom.
 For example, Dr. Qin always encourages students to bring their questions to office hours during which she could have another opportunity to explain the concepts.
 In fact, these questions greatly help Dr. Qin identify the “weak” points in her initial discussion of some key concepts and so she can try a different angle to explain the subjects more clearly.
 The two-way interactions between the students and teacher have become an essential component in addressing some of the major challenges associated with the teaching of such a large class of students with extremely diversified background and knowledge.
 It is truly amazing to engage students proactively and work collaboratively with them to achieve effective teaching and learning together.

 Student Success: Since 2012, Dr. Qin always strives her very best to teach all courses with her wholehearted dedication to the success of every student and commitment to fairness.
 Within a short period of time, Dr. Qin has emerged as one of the most popular teachers for MSE 2001 because her class enrollment has been increased more than 88% (from 68 to 96 and 128) in the span of 2015 to 2017.
 Students highly applauded her enthusiasm in teaching the subject and the respect and caring for her students.
 Dr. Qin always prepares extremely well for each of her lectures, and most important, she is willing to walk extra miles to adjust the lecture content according to student’s feedback and remarks during the semester.
 Dr. Qin provides all possible resources, including lecture slides, important concept sheets, rubric for all quizzes and exams to the T-square in a timely fashion.
 More significantly, Dr. Qin always makes herself available for out-of-class meetings in her office.
 She truly cares and goes above and beyond to make sure students who are struggling are able to get the help they need.
 For example, Dr. Qin gives a quiz every week in order to keep the students on top of materials throughout the semester and she always makes rubrics immediately after the quizzes.
 For the sake of fairness, she carefully reviews each individual copy of student quizzes and exams, even for such a large class with a student population between 70 and 128, before their final scores are posted.
 Dr. Qin makes herself available to address any questions about grading during office hours or scheduled meetings, from which she is able to achieve a better understanding of the challenges faced by students with different backgrounds.
 Dr. Qin always encourages the class to participate in after-the-exam survey, including their assessment on the degree of exam difficulty, their expectation on the performance (or grade), and their recommendation on the improvement of teaching effectiveness.
 For those students who had a poor performance on the exam, Dr. Qin often sends email invitations to schedule individual meetings during office hours or at the students’ convenience (even weekends) to reiterate the class materials, work on homework and exam questions, and show them how to improve the performance.
 Dr. Qin truly values and respects all questions from her students through personal conversations and COIS class surveys, from which she continuously refines her class materials and improves the clarification of her lectures to enrich the learning experience of all students.